PopaGeorgianVictor/PORTOFOLIO/README.md

 * 500 Internal Server Error -> the information sent to the server was most likely correct, but the server could not process it
 * 503 Service Unavailable -> currently the server that should process the information is not working.
 It is often used when the web application is under maintenance

+### Postman = API manual testing tool

+ <strong>Request</strong> = request made to the server for the transmission of write or read information

+### Components of a request:

+* endpoint -> the point where the request is received by the api from the browser and sent to the server
+* the http method
+* token (if the request requires authorization)
+* request body (if we are talking about a write request)

 </details>

 <details>